asmikhatter2007-cell/ai-security-agent/Documentation.md

-It Converts technical observations using python formatter to-
+A deterministic Python-based formatting layer that converts the outputs of Agent 1 and Agent 2 into a structured SOC incident report including-

-* executive summary
+1. Executive summary

-* SOC report

-  The report contains:
-  1. Classification
+2. Classification
-  2. Confidence
+3. Confidence
-  3. Agent 2 Verdict
+4. Agent 2 Verdict
-  4. Reason
+5. Reason
-  5. Evidence
+6. Evidence
-  6. Historical Activity
+7. Historical Activity
-  7. Recommendation
+8. Recommendation

 # Tech Stack-